 FIJA income is received from individual donors, foundations, and sale of materials, and goes to support educational activities and publications.
 FIJA policy has been to ensure that the educational message is spread as widely as possible, and to recoup costs whenever possible from donors and the sale of materials.

 In recent years, FIJA has conducted successful media campaigns, including supplying prop kits to a number of television series and film producers.
 As well, FIJA National continues to work with writers and media professionals to ensure that an accurate message on the authority of the jury reaches the public.
-Under development presently, in 2011, are an enhanced web site with an interactive forum as well as a new DVD presentation suitable for classroom use or for use as a visual aid to a speaker, new focused brochures designed for specific audiences, and the redesign of existing literature to give it a more contemporary appearance.
-FIJA now uses social networking media on the internet to stay in touch with FIJA supporters, activists, and volunteers, and to share FIJA’s message.
+Under development presently are an updated website as well as an educational series of briefing papers on the status of jury health in the federal system, the fifty states, and Washington, D.C., a new online class to engage new audiences and introduce them to jury nullification and the protective role of the jury, new focused infographics designed for online audiences, and the redesign of existing literature to give it a more contemporary appearance.
+FIJA now uses social networking media and weekly email bulletins to stay in touch with FIJA supporters, activists, and volunteers, and to share FIJA’s message.

 In 2005, FIJA added the American Jury Institute as the research and publishing arm of the organization, to promote further research and publishing of materials related to jury authority and jury issues.

 FIJA Progress to Date

 Since the inception of the Fully Informed Jury Association (FIJA) in 1989, the move to educate American citizens about their rights as jurors and to reinstate jury nullification to its former legally recognized status has swept the nation.
-In twenty-two years, forty-eight independent, state-level organizations have been organized, as well as some international chapters.
 FIJA National and juror rights educators around the country form a nationwide network of activists and scholars to educate the public about the independent juror’s individual ability to serve as the community check on bad laws through the use of jury nullification, or juror veto.